 Maddy “MADlines" Clifford

-Maddy has several years of teaching experience, mainly in underserved communities of color.
-She’s worked with such organizations as Powerful Voices, Oakland Leaf, Youth Speaks, Streetside Stories and, most recently, she was awarded a WritersCorps Teaching Artist in Residence grant.
-Maddy uses hip-hop and spoken word to bring the magic of literacy to communities in need!
-She’s taught workshops in her hometown of Seattle, in San Francisco, Oakland and even in Africa.
+In 2012, Maddy attained a Masters in Fine Arts degree in Poetry from Mills College.
+She has seven years of in-depth teaching experience, mainly in underserved communities of color.
+She’s worked with such organizations as Powerful Voices, Oakland Leaf, Youth Speaks, Streetside Stories, Performing Arts Workshop and, most recently, she was awarded a WritersCorps Teaching Artist in Residence grant.
+Maddy uses hip-hop and spoken word to bring the magic of literacy to communities in need.

-Maddy served as a Hip Hop Ambassador to Uganda through the Next Level Program, a project of the U.S. Department of State and the University of North Carolina, Chapel Hill.
+During the summer of 2016, Maddy worked as a Teaching Artist with The Residency in Seattle.
+The program offered intensive hip-hop workshops to low-income youth and was funded in partnership between the MoPOP Musuem, ArtsCorps and Macklemore & Ryan Lewis.
+One of Maddy's greatest accomplishments was when she served as Hip Hop Ambassador to Uganda through the Next Level Program, a project of the U.S. Department of State and the University of North Carolina, Chapel Hill.